 Foresight’s regime recognition capability automatically captures data whenever during normal operations the aircraft is in an appropriate regime to do so.
 The system averages 30 RTB acquisitions per hour normally, but operators can also enter an RTB maintenance mode to collect approximately 4 acquisitions per minute if they want to do so manually.
 Once the operation is complete and data is off-loaded, you then select your Rotor System (Main/Tail/Twin/Contra) and RTB Activity (Rotor Vibration or Rotor Track) and Foresight provides an optimized solution for the RTB adjustment.
 You can review Foresight’s RTB adjustment solution, the accept the best for your operations.
 The system allows the maintainer to store RTB moves for and view/compare pre/post move vibration.
 Operators who make this adjustment report minimal need for traditional maintenance flights.

 Foresight automatically alerts on the Chapter 1 exceedances specified by the OEM.
-Beyond that, however, the system is configurable and we do have some operators who have added custom exceedances based on their own safety policies.
+The system is easily configurable and we have operators who have added custom exceedances based on their own safety policies.

-Foresight generates a notification once a specific threshold is reached or an exceedance has occured.
-These notifications can appear in the application itself when logged in but you can also elect to have them delivered via email or text message.
+Foresight generates a notification once a specific threshold is reached or an exceedance has occurred.
+These notifications can appear in the application itself when logged in, but can also be automatically delivered via email or text message.
 Push notifications can be sent to any number of people you designate.
 You can configure push notifications in the Account Management panel.

 If you already have an FDM system, that's great.
 We think FDM represents a great first step in the process of creating a smarter, safer fleet.
 We even integrate with some FDM/Comms systems to enable more real-time connectivity.